The Writing, Speaking, and Argument Program (WSAP) supports research in writing studies.

 We offer several ways for undergraduates to get involved in research:

-- Pursue your own research about writing—We mentor and support undergraduate researchers who are developing independent research projects, or expanding projects started in one of our writing courses.
+- Pursue your own writing studies research project: We mentor and support undergraduate researchers who are developing independent research projects.

-- Apply for a research assistant position—When these positions are open, they are posted to our undergraduate employment page.
+- Apply for a research assistant position: Available positions are posted on JobLink and on our undergraduate employment page.

-- Writing Studies Conference Presentation Grant—Apply for a conference presentation grant for your writing studies research by submitting a Writing Studies Conference Presentation Grant for Undergraduate Students (Word).
+- Apply for a Writing Studies Conference Presentation Grant: Present your research with the help of a Writing Studies Conference Presentation Grant for Undergraduate Students (Word).

 University undergraduates have gone on to publish their writing-related research in publications like Writing Center Journal.

 We seek answers to questions about teaching, tutoring, and learning about writing.
 In our research, we analyze text(s).
 We ask: what is writing?
 How does writing work?